api3dao/airnode/packages/airnode-examples/integrations/weather-multi-value/README.md

 Note the comma-separated `_path` reserved parameter only has three "split values" as `timestamp` should not include a `_path` value.
-Lastly, the comma-separated `_times` reserved parameter illustrates that only the temperature (the second "split value") is multiple by a value, which is necessary in order to handle the floating point temperature returned by OpenWeather.
+Lastly, the comma-separated `_times` reserved parameter illustrates that only the temperature (the second "split value") is multiplied by a value, which is necessary in order to handle the floating point temperature returned by OpenWeather.
 Each of these reserved parameters has a corresponding mapping in the `../../contracts/weather-multi-value/Requester.sol` requester contract.